-This distance (X) is calculated by taking the value found for the wheelbase (L), multiplying it by the weight of the rear axle (W2) and dividing it by the total weight (W).
-The distance found (X) indicates the position of the centre of gravity (CG) measured from the centre of the front axle.
+This distance is calculated by taking the value found for the wheelbase between the front and middle axles (WB1) and multiplying it by the weight of the middle axle (W2) and adding the result to the value for the wheelbase between the front and rear axles (WB2) multiplied by the weight of the rear axle (W3).
+This calculated sum is divided by the total weight (W).
+The distance found (X) indicates the position of the center of gravity (CG) measured from the center of the front axle.